-Kate Mitchell joined the Pediatric Advocacy Clinic in July 2014 as a Clinical Teaching Fellow.
-Kate has more than 13 years of experience practicing poverty law.
-She previously served as the Legal Director of the Toledo Medical Legal Partnership for Children at Advocates for Basic Legal Equality in Toledo, Ohio.
-While with the MLPC, she provided training to pediatric medical providers on patient advocacy and social determinants of health, provided legal advocacy to children in poverty and their families, and engaged in systemic policy reform initiatives at the local and state level.
+Professor Kate Mitchell joined the Pediatric Advocacy Clinic in July 2014 as a clinical teaching fellow.
+She previously served as the legal director of the Toledo Medical Legal Partnership for Children (MLPC) at Advocates for Basic Legal Equality and Legal Aid of Western Ohio in Toledo, Ohio.
+While with MLPC, she provided training to pediatric medical providers on patient advocacy and social determinants of health, provided legal advocacy to children in poverty and their families, and engaged in systemic policy reform initiatives at the local and state levels.
 Her primary areas of focus were special education, school discipline, and access to health care.
-Kate also worked as a staff attorney with the Legal Assistance Foundation of Metropolitan Chicago for three years immediately following law school and then joined the staff of the Juvenile Justice Project of Louisiana in New Orleans.
+Professor Mitchell also worked as a staff attorney with the Legal Assistance Foundation in Chicago for three years immediately following law school and then joined the staff of the Juvenile Justice Project of Louisiana (JJPL) in New Orleans.
 At JJPL she worked on juvenile prison condition litigation, represented youth in disposition modification and delinquency proceedings, and engaged in systemic reform initiatives related to improving juvenile indigent defense services and strengthening juvenile competency standards.
-After Hurricane Katrina, Kate worked as a Kramer Fellow at The Public Law Center at Tulane University School of Law focusing on economic and housing revitalization efforts in New Orleans.
+After Hurricane Katrina, Professor Mitchell worked as a Kramer Fellow at The Public Law Center at Tulane University School of Law focusing on economic and housing revitalization efforts in New Orleans.